 The School of Nursing also offers a doctor of Nursing Practice (DNP) in Executive Leadership degree.
 This post-master’s program prepares individuals for advanced nursing leadership positions.
 Courses are offered in a blended online format that requires students to be on campus a few times per semester with the rest of the work done through online facilitation.
 DNP students progress through a curriculum grounded in translating research evidence into best practices that ensure community members receive the highest quality care.

 Our students and alumni have assumed leadership roles in education and administration throughout our community.
 Graduates have also been successful in becoming certified through the American Nurses Credentialing Center.
 We are proud of all of them, and welcome you to our program.

 Margaret Noreuil PhD, RN

 Dean, Henry Predolin School of Nursing

-The baccalaureate and master's degrees in nursing at Edgewood College are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate, master’s degree in nursing, and doctor of nursing practice programs at Edgewood College are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.